neondatabase/website/content/docs/reference/compatibility.md

 ## Postgres extensions

 Neon supports numerous Postgres extensions, and we regularly add support for more.
 For a list of supported extensions, see [Postgres Extensions](/docs/extensions/pg-extensions).
-To request support for additional extensions, please post your request to the [Neon community forum](https://community.neon.tech/).
-[Neon Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
-For more detail, see [Getting Support](/docs/introduction/support).
+To request support for additional extensions, please reach out to us on our [Discord Server](https://discord.com/invite/92vNTzKDGp).

 ## Roles and permissions